Seems like it’s a good time to be indoors so here’s some arty stuff online you might enjoy…

 Open Wednesday – Saturday 11am – 4pm or by appointment, free entry

 I’m thrilled to be having a solo exhibition of hand coloured linocut prints at Penny Contemporary for the first time.
-You are invited to join me at the official opening reception for the show from 5.30pm on Friday 17 April 2020.
+I’ll keep you updated as to when the show will take place in late 2020.

 In the midst